Working through coding challenges is part of the interview process. Especially if you don’t have a lot of professional experience as a React dev yet.

-The challenges are based on the codebase and the designs of the React Job Simulator.
-You can find the source code here on GitHub.
-They differ in difficulty and test a variety of skills.
+These challenges stem from the codebase and designs of the React Job Simulator (source code on GitHub).
+They vary in difficulty and assess a range of skills.

-This challenge is a simple UI task: You build the header component for the application's landing page based on Figma designs.
+This simple UI challenge involves creating a header component for the app's landing page using Figma designs.

 Skills tested: CSS